ethereum-optimism/community-hub/src/docs/developers/integration.md

 :::

 The first part of getting started with Optimistic Ethereum is to get your contracts up and running on a local L2 node.
-This process involves two primary sub-steps:
+This process involves three steps:

 1. Compile your contracts with the OVM Solidity compiler.
 2. Deploy your contracts against a local instance of Optimistic Etheereum and our Kovan testnet.